niccoloraspa/talk-kcd-italy-2021-opa-gatekeeper/README.md

 ingress.networking.k8s.io/ingress-host-2 created
 ```

-The `Constraint` is correct but it's not working as we have not replicated data to Gatekeeper.
+The `Constraint` is correct, but it's not working as we have not replicated any data to Gatekeeper.

 4. Deploy necessary config: